profile photograph Katie Dray

 Dr Katie Dray

-I am a senior lecturer and the course director for BSc Sport Coaching Science degree.
+I am a principal lecturer and course director for the BSc Sport Coaching and Development Course.

 I first joined CCCU in 2003 as an undergraduate student and completed my BSc in Sport & Exercise Science with Psychology and then a PHD here exploring post event cognition in athletes.
 After a brief couple of years completing teaching and researching contracts at the University of Kent, Kingston University and Brunel University, I returned as a full time member of staff in 2014 to begin teaching the new coaching degree.
 In 2020 I took over as the course director for the degree.